Equity-Focused Teaching

 All

-Equity-focused teaching is an ongoing commitment and practice that should develop across the life of a teaching career.
+4. Commit to Equity-focused Teaching as an ongoing, critical-reflective practice.
+EfT is not a checklist of tips and tricks, but a commitment and practice that must develop across the life of a teaching career.
 This commitment is always in the service of achieving just experiences and outcomes for both students and teachers alike.

 Critical Engagement of Difference

-• Actively learning about the social, political and economic conditions that shape students’ lives and learning.
+• Actively learn about the social, political and economic conditions that shape students’ and instructors’ experiences at your institution, in and out of the classroom.

-• Accounting for those systems and conditions by reconstructing what we consider 'fair' or 'equal' with equity-focused practices.
+• Account for those systems and conditions by reconstructing what we consider 'fair' or 'equal' with equity-focused practices.

-• Identifying our teaching practices and institutional norms as contributing to and maintaining disparities; not seeing students’ identities as a problem to be solved or barrier to overcome.
-Rejecting a deficit model!
+• Identify teaching practices and institutional norms as contributing to and maintaining disparities, rather than diagnosing students’ identities as a problem to be solved or barrier to overcome: in other words, rejecting "deficit thinking."

-• Additional Equity-focused Teaching Strategies for Critical Engagement of Difference
+• Additional strategies for Critical Engagement of Difference

 Structured Interactions

-• Creating invitations and norms for participation that give students options for engagement
+• With students’ input and feedback, create norms for participation that give students multiple options for engagement.

-• Thinking ahead about how you might handle classroom dynamics that perpetuate systemic inequities and have a plan to address them.
+• Think ahead about how you might handle classroom dynamics that perpetuate systemic inequities and have a plan to address them.

-• Deliberately organizing student groups and teams in ways that actively disrupt systems of power and inequity.
+• Deliberately organize student groups and teams in ways that actively disrupt systems of power and inequity.

 • Additional Equity-focused Teaching Strategies for Structured Interactions